-Western Seminary offers two types of advanced standing: advanced standing with credit (reducing the number of credits required for the degree program) and advanced standing without credit.
+Western Seminary offers two types of advanced standing: advanced standing with credit (reducing the number of credits required for the degree program) and advanced standing without credit (commonly referred to as Advanced Substitution).
 Advanced Standing without credit enables students to substitute advanced courses for some required courses.
 In the case of advanced standing without credit, while there is no actual reduction in the credit hours to complete the program, students can build on prior learning experiences with advanced-level educational content.
 Alternatively, advanced standing with credit applies a student's prior learning experiences toward the required credits of the degree program, thereby reducing the balance of needed credits to complete the program.